frankvogt/vcf2gwas/README.md

 ### Installation

-It is good practice to install the package in a clean environment:
+It is good practice to install the package in a clean environment.
+So first, we create a new environment, here with the exemplary name 'myenv':

 ```
 conda create -n myenv